Bazzini: History

-Rocco Damato and partners bought the company from the Bazzini family in 1983, with Damato serving as CEO.
+Rocco Damato and partners bought the company from the Bazzini family in 1983, with Damato as CEO.
 In the 1980s, due to the increased expense of operating in Manhattan, the company sold some space in the Greenwich Street building to condominium developers, but retained the retail space on the first floor.
 Damato and his wife, Electra Damato, operated the nut store which had been there since the company moved in, and expanded it to include gourmet food and a cafe.
 They transferred some production to North Carolina before deciding to completely relocate.
 In 1997, Bazzini relocated its main nut-processing facility from Tribeca to Hunts Point in the Bronx, maintaining the retail store on Greenwich Street.
 It was one of the last food companies left in a neighborhood that had been known for wholesale food manufacturing.

 In 2011, Bazzini acquired Barton's Candy Company, a chocolatier and candy company founded in 1940.
 That same year Bazzini's factory moved again, this time to Allentown, Pennsylvania.
 Damato attributed the decision to the passage of the Food Safety Modernization Act, a law which gives the Food and Drug Administration new authorities to regulate the way foods are grown, harvested and processed.
 He said it would require tens of millions of dollars in upgrades to the Bronx facility to meet the new regulations.
 They opted to move to Allentown instead, where it already owned a more modern facility since its purchase of Barton's.
 In 2012, the company was fined by the Occupational Safety and Health Administration for a pattern of workplace safety and health violations at the Allentown factory.

 The company's trademark is a happy elephant holding a big peanut.
 Though its headquarters moved to Allentown, it retained offices and distribution in the Bronx in New York City.
-As of 2017, it is the oldest nut company in the United States and Damato continues to serve as CEO.
+As of 2017, it is the oldest nut company in the United States and Damato continues as CEO.
 In addition to nuts, it sells nut butters, dried fruit, chocolate, and other snacks and confections.